Denbigh Castle and town walls: Castle

-Denbigh Castle is located on a naturally defensible, rocky outcrop above the Clywd valley, with the walled town just beneath it to the north.
+Denbigh Castle is located on a naturally defensible, rocky outcrop above the Clwyd valley, with the walled town just beneath it to the north.
 The castle comprises a large gatehouse, with a curtain wall and mural towers encircling an inner area approximately 350 by 260 ft across.
 The historian John Goodall considers the fortification to be "one of the outstanding architectural creations of the Welsh conquest".

 The Great Gatehouse is formed by a triangle of octagonal towers around a central octagonal hall, protected by a barbican.
 The gatehouse was built using decorative bands of masonry in different colours, intended to symbolise Edward I's royal authority and displayed a statue, probably of Edward II, over the main entrance.
 The complex was defended with a 30 ft wide ditch, a drawbridge, murder holes and a portcullis.
 The three towers making up the gatehouse have individual names: the Porter's Lodge and Prison towers face outwards and the Badnes Tower, possibly named after an early constable of the castle, lies to the rear.
 Goodall considers the building to be "the most architecturally sophisticated gatehouse of the thirteenth century" and notes that the architectural ideas were later "reworked to brilliant effect" at Knaresborough.

 To the east of the gatehouse is the site of the Queen's Chapel, since destroyed and the castle well, which is over 50 ft deep.
 The hexagonal, three-storey Great Kitchen Tower and the White Chamber Tower, which was slighted after the English Civil War, flank the foundations of the Great Hall.
 Further south is the Pitcher House Tower, probably used for storing water during the summer months and the Green Chambers, so called because of the colour of their Gwespyr stonework.
 The chambers have basements specially designed for the storage of meat and wine and the upper storeys originally contained exceptionally fine accommodation.